DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 ### Deployment of Azure AI Search

 Azure AI Search service will only be deployed as a common service for use by any of Delivery Projects.
-For self service creation and updating of the Azure AI Search Components developers will be able to use ADP powershell scripts and JSON definition file to create these components with X repository which will ensure that the components are created in a consistent manner across all projects and environments using Azure Pipelines.
+For self service creation and updating of the Azure AI Search Components, developers will be able to use ADP powershell scripts and JSON definition file to create these components with X repository which will ensure that the components are created in a consistent manner across all projects and environments using Azure Pipelines.

 #### Token replacement